 Chuck Eaton was elected to his first term on the Public Service Commission in December of 2006 and reelected to his second term in November of 2012.
 He was one of only two statewide Republican candidates in the entire country to beat an incumbent during the 2006 election year.
-In 2008, he served as Commission Chairman and was chosen by fellow Commissioner's in 2012 to serve again as Chairman during 2013 and 2014.
+He was elected Chairman in 2012 and then his fellow Commissioner's re-elected him in 2014 to to a second two year term as Chairman during 2015 and 2016.
 Before serving on the Commission, he worked in real estate sales.
 Prior to moving to Atlanta, he was an Account Executive for a packaging manufacturer in LaGrange, Georgia.
 Commissioner Eaton has an Accounting Degree from the University of Alabama and a Law Degree from Georgia State University.

 He is the past President of the Buckhead Forest Civic Association.
 Chuck was also a representative to the Atlanta Neighborhood Planning Unit "B" - a citizen group which makes recommendations on zoning, land use, public safety and community issues.
 In Troup County he served on the Board of Directors for Troup Haven House - a children's shelter.